aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/charts/delete-all-charts-from-a-worksheet/_index.md

 url: /charts/clear/
 aliases: [/delete-all-charts-from-a-worksheet/]
 weight: 30
-keywords: "Aspose.Cells Cloud, delete all charts, worksheet, REST API, DELETE, Cloud SDK"
+keywords: "Aspose.Cells, Cloud, delete, all charts, worksheet, REST API, DELETE, SDK"
 description: "Learn how to delete every chart in a worksheet using Aspose.Cells Cloud REST API (v3.0).
 Includes endpoint, parameters, cURL sample, SDK code snippets, authentication steps, and error handling."
+ArticleTitle: "Delete All Charts from a Worksheet using Aspose.Cells Cloud API"
 ---

 This REST API deletes all charts from the specified worksheet.

 **Background** – Removing all charts from a worksheet is useful when you need to reset a sheet’s visual layout, replace outdated visualizations, or prepare a workbook for reuse without retaining previous chart data.

+Before calling the API, ensure the following prerequisites are met:

+- A valid JWT token is available for authentication.
+- The workbook file exists in the specified storage location and folder.
+- You are using API version **v3.0**.

 ## REST API